Limitations of GEO Analytics

 - Goal completions and conversions

 Conversion optimization requires the ability to track multi-step user journeys across forms, checkout flows, or onboarding processes.
+Developers must configure event tracking and funnel definitions to identify where users abandon the process.
+This analysis is impossible using GEO Analytics alone.

-Comprehensive SEO Monitoring
+Comprehensive SEO monitoring

 External SEO tools provide insights necessary for optimizing search visibility among human search engine users.
+Although machine-readable structure benefits both AI and search engines, traditional SEO analytics remains essential.

 - Keyword discovery and ranking monitoring